Abolfazl-Hajizade/ZeroSploit/README.md

 # ZeroSploit
 this tool with web user-interface for information gathering of web application and network scaning with nmap tool

-> using Django Framwork
+> using Django Framework

 > using Nmap tool

-> for linux
+> for Linux

 > you must using from Django v1.1.4